Appsilon/tapyr-template/README.md

 # Tapyr - Shiny for Python Application Template<a href="https://appsilon.github.io/tapyr-template/"><img src="www/images/tapyr.png" align="right" alt="Tapyr logo" style="height: 140px;"></a>

-> Create and deploy enterprise-ready PyShiny dashboards with ease.
+> Create and deploy enterprise-ready Shiny for Python dashboards with ease.

 ## Introduction

-Tapyr is designed for data scientists and developers seeking a seamless transition from development to deployment, this template uses `poetry` for dependency management and `pytest`/`playwright` for comprehensive app validation/testing/quality assurance.
+Tapyr is designed for data scientists and developers seeking a seamless transition from development to deployment, this template uses `uv` for dependency management and `pytest`/`playwright` for comprehensive app validation/testing/quality assurance.
 Ideal for projects aiming for high-quality code and efficient deployment on Posit Connect.

 ## Events